August 1, 2021

 - Select Tag Event – Pageview.

-- In Triggering section choose – All pages.
+- In the Triggering section choose – All pages.

 Done!
-You have installed Twitter’s remarketing tag.
+You have installed the Twitter Pixel tag.
 From now on, all visitors of your website will receive a 3rd party cookie from Twitter, thus your remarketing audience (a.k.a.
 Tailored audience) will grow.
 When those visitors with cookies browse Twitter, they’ll see your ads.